Osorkon21/Bossfall/Bossfall ReadMe.txt

     QUESTING:

-        - Activating quest enemies in Info mode will display their level and name at greatly increased distances.
+        - If the Display Enemy Level setting is on, activating quest enemies in Info mode will display their level and name at greatly increased distances.
+The activation limit is twice as far as vanilla's standard enemy activation distance.

     SETTINGS: